Langboat/mengzi-retrieval-lm/README.md

 Change the index folder in the configuration file (config IVF1024PQ48) to point to the index folder's path, and send the database folder's snapshots as the db path to the api.py script.

 ## Stop
-Stop the retrieval service with the following command
+Stop the index server with the following command
 ```bash
 ray stop
 ```
+> * **Keep in mind that you need to keep the index server enabled during training, eval and inference**
 ## Training
 Use train/train.py to implement training; train/config.json can be modified to change the training parameters.